 Who Can Open a Junior ISA for Babies

 Not just anyone can open a Junior ISA for a child or baby.
 You must either be one of the child’s parents or legal guardians.
-Not even grandparents can open a Junior ISA, although, like anyone, they can contribute to them once they have been opened.
+Not even grandparents can open a Junior ISA.
+Although, like anyone, they can contribute to the children’s ISAs once they have been opened.

 You want to put as much aside for your child as possible, but financial planning is essential.
 You must first make sure you are in a position to do so.